-Discussion in 'Health News and Research unrelated to ME/CFS' started by Sly Saint, Aug 3, 2019.
+Discussion in 'Other health news and research' started by Sly Saint, Aug 3, 2019.

 I am convinced that the gut is relevant to my illness.
 I think it influences the illness trajectory and severity and that there is some problem with increased permeability.